Shirleyiscool/Scraping-Sephora/README.md

 ### Future Work to Do

-1. Try to use Selenium to a) Scrape product reviews as well as the user characteristics. b) Scrape workable proxies for scraping Sephora without blocking.
+1. Try to use Selenium to <br>
+  a) Scrape product reviews as well as the user characteristics. <br>
+  b) Scrape workable proxies for scraping Sephora without blocking.

 2. Organize all the notebooks and summarize all the function as a package or as an API